ktoso/rx-wiki/Backpressure.md

 When a cold Observable is _multicast_ (when it is converted into a `ConnectableObservable` and its `connect()` method is called), it effectively becomes _hot_ and for the purposes of backpressure and flow-control it should be treated as a hot Observable.

-Cold Observables are ideal subjects for the reactive pull model of backpressure described below.
-Hot observables are typically not designed to cope well with a reactive pull model, and are better candidates for some of the other flow control strategies discussed on this page, such as the use of the `onBackpressureBuffer` or `onBackpressureDrop` operators, throttling, buffers, or windows.
+Cold Observables are ideal for the reactive pull model of backpressure described below.
+Hot Observables typically do not cope well with a reactive pull model, and are better candidates for some of the other flow control strategies discussed on this page, such as the use of the `onBackpressureBuffer` or `onBackpressureDrop` operators, throttling, buffers, or windows.

 # Useful operators that avoid the need for backpressure